Member Login | Contact Us

-A little over a year ago I went to one of those free trading seminars provided by companies that want you to sign up for their coaching or training.
+A little over a year ago I went to one of those free options trading seminars provided by companies that want you to sign up for their coaching or options training training.

 The concept they were teaching was day trading and so it did not interest me very much, but a couple things the speaker said were very interesting.
 The guy’s name was Tom Busby.